wynsto/sample-html/src/blog/priorityQueues.md

   }
   const max = this.heap[0]
   this.heap[0] = this.heap[this.heap.length - 1]
-  console.log(this.heap)
-  // this.heap.length = this.heap.length - 1
+  this.heap.length = this.heap.length - 1
   heapfy(this.heap, 0)
   // console.log(this.heap)
   return max